 - Strategy.
 Quite often FMCG and SMCG ask consulting firms to help them define the strategy for the whole company or specific business unit.
-In some cases they order consulting projects that help them define the strategy of entering new markets: should you buy existing brand on specific market or enter with your own brand and grow organically, which markets you should enter, what you need to enter, what are the costs of operating on specific market.
+In some cases they order consulting projects that help them define the strategy of entering new markets: should you buy an existing brand on a specific market or enter with your own brand and grow organically, which markets you should enter, what you need to enter, what are the costs of operating on a specific market.
 If you come across projects like that I would recommend checking my post on Strategy Creation

 - Due Diligence Projects.
 FMCG and SMCG companies hire consulting firms also when they want to make sure that they buy a good firm at fair value.
 Your aim on these projects is to check what is the value of the firm your client considers buying.
-This requires you to answer the questions like: how strong the brand they want to buy is, what is the potential to grow it on existing markets, can you move their products on markets that the purchasing company is strong, what are the production capacities, do you have to further develop them to grow, what is the sales structure (channels) and how different it is with the situation on developed markets, what are the competitors on the market, what is the marketing strategy and how efficiently they spent money on this, how efficient is the supply chain against best practices etc.
+This requires you to answer the questions like how strong the brand they want to buy is, what is the potential to grow it on existing markets, can you move their products on markets that the purchasing company is strong, what are the production capacities, do you have to further develop them to grow, what is the sales structure (channels) and how different it is with the situation on developed markets, what are the competitors on the market, what is the marketing strategy and how efficiently they spent money on this, how efficient is the supply chain against best practices, etc.

 - Post-mergers.
 Sometimes consulting firms stay after the acquisition of the firm and they help integrate newly acquired firm.
 The task is to make sure that the identified value is delivered.

 - Performance Improvement Projects.
 The most often occurring projects in consumer goods are all sorts of performance improvements projects.
-Most of them are not spanning the whole company but rather address specific area for example:
+Most of them are not spanning the whole company but rather address specific areas for example:

-- Implementing lean manufacturing / theory of constraints in production
+- Implementing lean manufacturing/theory of constraints in production

-- Implementing lean manufacturing / theory of constraints in supply chain
+- Implementing lean manufacturing/theory of constraints in supply chain

 - Changing production planning